apache/nuttx/configs/README.txt

 configs/olimex-lpc2378
     This port uses the Olimex Olimex-lpc2378 board arm-elf toolchain* under Linux or Cygwin.
 STATUS: ostest and NSH configurations available.

+configs/olimex-lpc2378
+    This port for the NXP LPC2378 was contributed by Rommel Marcelo.

 configs/olimex-strp711
     This port uses the Olimex STR-P711 board arm-elf toolchain* under Linux or Cygwin.